 Impossible Foods makes delicious, nutritious, sustainable meat from plants.
-We strive to make products that, based on the best available scientific evidence, are better for people and the planet than the products they replace.
+We strive to make products that, based on the best available scientific evidence, are better for people and the planet than the products and processed foods they replace.

 Because our products threaten the incumbent meat industry, “Big Beef” has launched a campaign(opens in a new tab) to sow fear and doubt about plant-based meat.
 The campaign’s central message is that meat from plants may not be healthy and is “hyper processed.”